oswaldoludwig/Eigenvalue-Decay-Regularizer-for-Keras/README.md

 3) The syntax for Eigenvalue Decay is similar to the other Keras weight regularizers, e.g.:

-	 model.add(Dense(100, init='he_normal', W_regularizer=EigenvalueRegularizer(0.0005)))
+	 model.add(Dense(100, W_regularizer=EigenvalueRegularizer(0.0005)))

-This folder also provides three examples of models from the Keras repository including regularization with Eigenvalue Decay: “Experiment1.py”, “Experiment2.py”, “Experiment3.py”.
+This folder also provides an example of a model from the Keras repository including regularization with Eigenvalue Decay: “example.py”.
 To run in GPU you can call the code like this:

-THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32,exception_verbosity=high python Experiment1.py
+THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32,exception_verbosity=high python example.py

-These experiments are the same as reported in our last paper, cited above.
 The original models from Keras repository (without Eigenvalue Decay) can be downloaded here: https://github.com/fchollet/keras/tree/master/examples